Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \paragraph{Datasets.} We evaluate on two benchmarks. \textbf{RAGTruth++} is a re-annotation of a 408-example QA/summarization subset of the RAGTruth test set~\cite{niu2024ragtruth}, with substantially more complete hallucination-span annotations than the original subset annotations. \textbf{RAGTruth-Enhance} is our broader re-annotation of the RAGTruth evaluation split.
 Unlike RAGTruth++, RAGTruth-Enhance covers the full RAGTruth evaluation split, including QA, summarization, and data-to-text tasks.

-\paragraph{Annotation completeness and the need for RAGTruth-Enhance.} RAGTruth~\cite{niu2024ragtruth} is a popular benchmark for RAG hallucination detection, but its original span annotations can contain substantial false negatives.
-On the 408-example QA/summarization subset later released as \textbf{RAGTruth++}, re-annotation increased the number of annotated hallucination spans from 86 to 865, indicating substantial under-annotation in the original annotations for that subset~\cite{ragtruthpp_blog2025,blueguardrails2025ragtruthpp}.
+\paragraph{Annotation completeness and the need for RAGTruth-Enhance.} RAGTruth~\cite{niu2024ragtruth} is a popular benchmark for RAG hallucination detection, but its original span annotations contain substantial false negatives.
+On the 408-example QA/summarization subset later released as \textbf{RAGTruth++}, re-annotation increased the number of annotated hallucination spans from 86 to 865, indicating that the original labels substantially under-count hallucination spans~\cite{ragtruthpp_blog2025,blueguardrails2025ragtruthpp}.
 This motivates a broader re-annotation of the RAGTruth evaluation split, which we release as \textbf{RAGTruth-Enhance}.

 \paragraph{Construction of RAGTruth-Enhance.} RAGTruth-Enhance is built with a disagreement-driven two-stage protocol: \begin{enumerate} \item We first use an LLM-based auditor to flag samples whose judgments differ from the original annotation, while leaving matched cases unchanged.
-As a sanity check, we randomly inspect \resRagTruthEnhAgreeSanityN\ matched cases and observe an accuracy above \resRagTruthEnhAgreeSanityAgreement, which supports treating them as low-priority for further review.
+As a sanity check, we randomly inspect \resRagTruthEnhAgreeSanityN\ matched cases and observe accuracy above \resRagTruthEnhAgreeSanityAgreement, supporting the treatment of these cases as low priority for further review.

 \item For the flagged subset (\resRagTruthEnhConflictN\ cases, approximately \resRagTruthEnhDisagreePct\ of the data), two authors independently review each case and resolve disagreements through discussion.
 Residual disputes are rare ($<\resRagTruthEnhResidualDisputePct$ of the reviewed cases). \end{enumerate} Analogous to the answer-side hallucination spans, RAGTruth-Enhance also includes refuting context evidence for contradiction labels, which enables the context-evidence grounding evaluation reported later.